Speech Pathology Graduate Schools and Universities in the U.S.

 M.S. in Speech-Language Pathology

 Schools that offer the Master of Science program require the same coursework as those with the Master of Arts program, but without the thesis requirement.
 Non-thesis students select a specific elective to replace the thesis, and must receive department approval.
 They must still complete a comprehensive exam.
+Students learn about:

 Related to Speech Pathology Graduate Schools

 Students interested in studying speech pathology have many good schools to choose from.
 Read about rankings and programs found...